 5. Equity Finally, in a trauma-informed community, services are tailored so all people are equipped to achieve their personal best.
 Here it’s important to note the subtle difference between equality and equity.
 Equality means everyone gets the exact same thing.
 Equity means that some people may need more of a particular resource in order to have the same opportunity as someone else.
 This principle acknowledges and responds to diversity and the wounds of discrimination by aiming to be restorative, just, fair and inclusive.

 Dish towels tell us ‘god never gives us more than we can handle.’
 I’m guessing we shouldn’t take life advice from a dish towel.

 In all sincerity, whoever or whatever god is, he’s the only being I’ve ever fully loved or trusted, despite how often we fight or how much I question him.
 Question, but never doubt.
-I know an incomprehensible force created me, you, this universe and every awful, miraculous thing in it and that we were all once harmoniously joined in perfect Love but we’re then violently shredded apart, I’m guessing the day the human ego was formed?
-And some day, we’ll all be reconnected again, that one, perfect Love.
-For now, as we crawl around in the messy middle, teetering on the verge of a collective nervous breakdown, I guess it’s ok to wonder. ~
+I know an incomprehensible force created me, you, this universe and every awful, miraculous thing in it and that we were all once harmoniously joined in perfect Love but were then, violently shredded apart; I’m guessing the day the human ego was formed?
+And some day, we’ll all be reconnected again, as that one, perfect Love.
+For now, while we crawl around in the messy middle, teetering on the verge of a collective nervous breakdown, I guess it’s ok to wonder. ~